siemens-nl-fa/Industrial-Edge-Workshops/S7-Common-Configurator/Installation.md

 <br>

-Place the Tank related signals in Tank and the energy related signals in Energy.
+Drag and drop the Tank related tags in Tank and the energy related tags in Energy.
 Also check the storage checkboxes and deploy

 ![sinuslocaldatasource7.png](graphics/sinuslocaldatasource7.png)